 We’ll explain what interviewers want to hear when they ask candidates about certifications and share some tips to help impress them with your answer.

 Why do interviewers ask about certifications?

-They also want to hear you describe your credentials in your own words, which can tell them a lot more about you as a candidate than they can learn by merely reading your resume.
+They also want to hear you describe your credentials in your own words, which can tell them much more about you as a candidate than they can learn by merely reading your resume.
 Your response will help a hiring manager gauge your level of knowledge and personal investment in the field.